AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 | Empty Type | Not supported |  |
 | Object Type | Not supported |  |

-\*When extreme values are involved in an interpolation (for example Decimal.MaxValue), the call may result in a BadRequest exception.
+<sup>1</sup>When extreme values are involved in an interpolation (for example Decimal.MaxValue), the call may result in a BadRequest exception.

-\*\*For the `Continuous` interpolation mode, Nullable types are interpolated in the same manner as their non-nullable equivalents as long as the values surrounding the desired interpolation index are non-null.
+<sup>2</sup>For the `Continuous` interpolation mode, Nullable types are interpolated in the same manner as their non-nullable equivalents as long as the values surrounding the desired interpolation index are non-null.
 If either of the values are null, the interpolated value is null.

 If the InterpolationMode is not assigned, the events are interpolated in the default manner, unless the interpolation mode is overridden in the SdsTypeProperty or the SdsStream.
 For more information on overriding the interpolation mode on a specific type property, see [SdsTypeProperty](xref:sdsTypes#sdstypeproperty).
 For more information on overriding the interpolation mode for a specific stream, see [Sds Streams](xref:sdsStreams).

 ## Extrapolation

-Extrapolation defines how a stream responds to requests with indexes that precede or follow all data in the steam.
+Extrapolation defines how a stream responds to requests with indexes that precede or follow all data in the stream.
 ExtrapolationMode acts as a master switch to determine whether extrapolation occurs and at which end of the data.

 ExtrapolationMode works with the InterpolationMode to determine how a stream responds.
 The following tables show how ExtrapolationMode affects returned values for each InterpolationMode value: